FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 3. The name of the attribute is "version".

-4. Since it is "required", thas this attribute has to be added so that the resulting NeXus file is compliant with the NeXus definition "NXoptical\_spectroscopy".
+4. Since it is "required", that means this attribute has to be added so that the resulting NeXus file is compliant with the NeXus definition "NXoptical\_spectroscopy".

 5. The "NX\_CHAR" indicates the datatype.
 This should be a string: "The preferred string representation is UTF-8" (more information see [here](<https://manual.nexusformat.org/nxdl-types.html>))